Participation and administrative procedures

 You can also finance yourself, part of or 100% of the registration.

 During the trek, you will sleep in bivouacs.

-The tent is supplied, the mattress and a small cover.
+The tent is supplied, the mattress, a pillow and a small cover.
 Howewer, you can bring your sleeping bag, nights are fresh in Morocco.
 Dinners and breakfast will be served in a restaurant tent.
 Toilets and showers will also be available.

 Yes, accommodation is included in the registration fees.
 (5 nights in the bivouac).

-Breakfast, lunch and dinner are included during the Rose Trip trek, from October 31st (lunch) to November 5th (breakfast).
+Breakfast, lunch and dinner are included during the Rose Trip Maroc, from Day 1 (dinner) to last day (breakfast).
 Organization members will distribute lunches, as picnics.
 Water and snacks will be available during the stages in several checkpoints.

 Physical and athletic training

 It’s not mandatory but recommended.
 You can always go hiking in the weekends sometimes, so you will get used to your news shoes and test your endurance.
 Once again, your enthusiasm and the thrill of living a unique adventure will motivate you along the way.

 800 meters max.